What are Common Minimally Invasive Lumbar Disc Herniation Procedures?

 A disc compression and fracture located between the two vertebrae is the leading cause of a herniated disc.
 In fact, the inner gel from the disk escapes into the spinal canal when this occurs.
 Therefore, impacting the nerve.
 One of the most usual sites for the herniated disc is in the lower back (lumbar spine.)

-Patients who are diagnosed with a herniated disk in the lumbar spine can experience pain in the lower back.
-However, sometimes patients can also feel pain radiating to the buttocks and legs.
-Serious cases of a herniated disc in the lower back can cause the foot on the impacted side to experience numbness or tingling.
-If you experience these symptoms and if you have not been diagnosed with a herniated disk, consult your doctor to determine what could have been the cause of the symptoms.
-Your doctor may order an MRI test to diagnose your spine condition and recommend proper pain relief treatment.
+Patients who are diagnosed with a herniated disk have reported experiencing lower back pain.
+However, sometimes they can also feel pain radiating to the buttocks and legs.
+When a cause is significant, the herniated disc can cause numbness or tingle in the foot.
+If you experience these symptoms, consult your doctor to determine the cause.
+Your doctor should order an MRI test to diagnose your condition and recommend treatment.

-Causes of a herniated disk in the lumbar spine
+Causes of a Herniated Disk in the Lumbar Spine

 If you feel herniated disk symptoms in your lumbar spine or sciatic symptoms, contact a spine specialist regarding treatment options.
 There are many available options to treat mild to severely herniated discs.

 Patients who have a mildly herniated disk can receive pain relief through conservative treatment.
 These treatments include ice, heat, and physical therapy.
 Although therapy is effective for some mild conditions, not everyone finds permanent pain relief.

 Have you tried conservative treatments and did not find long-lasting pain relief?
 Then, it might be time to consider surgical options for the herniated disc.

 Lumbar Herniated Disc Minimally Invasive Procedures

 For the majority of the patients, back surgery is considered a “last resort.”
 However, it is common for surgery to be explored if your condition is severe.
 Or, if the treatments have already been administered show no pain-relief.